allisonlu/queerland-netlifycms/src/pages/index.md

 templateKey: index-page
 title: QueerLand
 image: /img/queerland-logo.png
-heading: QueerLand
+heading: Welcome to QueerLand
-subheading: Opportunities in the arts for queer youth
+subheading: Providing queer youth with opportunities in the arts since April 2021
 ---
-Queerland is an arts-focused youth community center centered on empowering LGBTQIA+ youth by providing life-changing opportunities for queer youth to train in the arts , learn about queer culture through our archive of LGBTQIA+ works and Q&A panels with queer creators, provide opportunities for them to perform or showcase their craft, participate in wraparound wellness activities and programs, and have a space to connect with the queer community through arts-oriented social events.
+Here in QueerLand, we are building a better world for the LGBTQIA+ community by uplifting and educating our next generations youth through the celebration and creation of LGBTQIA+ culture.
+QueerLand, a nonprofit youth community center based in Los Angeles, exists to empower and provide LGBTQIA+ youth (ages 14-25) with a restorative space that celebrates queer culture and offers opportunities to learn artistic crafts, perform and showcase their craft, participate in wrap-around wellness programs, and connect with their queer community in a sober space.

+Check out our past and future events on our instagram and facebook, @queerland.center!
+Feel free to contact us via email at queerland@protonmail.com with any questions! \
+\
+**There are few places today where one can exist in safety and comfort (especially as a queer person) without spending money- the QueerLand Community Center will be one of those few remaining safe havens in Los Angeles.
+Please help us make this possible by donating today!**\
+\
+501 (C)(3) Pending.
+EIN: 86-2034913